rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ## Your digital history lab/studio/workshop

 You now have a digital history lab equipped with all of the necessary ingredients for doing digital history.
 You have an open notebook for recording what you are up to (both your narrative and your annotations).
-In GitHub, you have a scratch pad for keeping track of the actual nuts-and-bolts of any digital work you do (and note that it is entirely possible to do digital history successfully without having to do anything that a Computer Scientist for instance would call coding).
+In GitHub, you have a scratch pad \ fail logfor keeping track of the actual nuts-and-bolts of any digital work you do (and note that it is entirely possible to do digital history successfully without having to do anything that a Computer Scientist for instance would call coding).
 You have a domain that you control completely, and where you can install other platforms and services as seems necessary.

 ## VPN & DH Box